 What sorts of questions do you ask yourself when looking for a third party product to save development time?
 The kinds of questions you ask is important and I’d love to know more about the processes that take place in other organizations.
 Let me know your thoughts at John@JohnMuellerBooks.com.

 The new focus in application design is flexible content.
 You make the content fit whatever device requires it.
-The reason that many Web-based applications currently fail is not because they’re poorly coded, but rather that they’re designed for the wrong environment.
+The reason that many Web-based applications currently fail is not that they’re poorly coded, but rather that they’re designed for the wrong environment.
 To ensure applications are designed for the right environment, some businesses may use Jackrabbit Mobile and other companies alike.
 It’s often for businesses to bring experts on board to make sure everything is done correctly, rather than having inexperienced developers working on their products and not having things working how they would like.
 You see many examples of desktop-like applications on the Internet today.
 These applications don’t work because the developer has become fixated on creating a neat appearance for the content based on the desktop environment, rather than designing a flexible environment in which to present the content.
 The environment can’t assume anything because the user device could be anything.
 This is why understanding how Web Development works is so important.

 Although my article will provide you with a great overview and provides you with the essentials you need to create a phenomenal Web-based application, you’ll still want to visit other resources and websites, and review my books as well.
 It’s in the books where you see the details of using a particular technology to create your application.
 The books also provide details that an article simply can’t provide.
 Of course, this additional information includes specific coding examples so you can see examples of how to implement a good design.
 So, start with the article.
 If you find what you need in it, turn to the books for the additional details.